EvanDaley/EvanDaley/README.md

 ### Hi there, I am Evan!

-I creating software and solving complex challenges.
+I love creating software and solving complex challenges.
 My strongest proficiencies are Laravel, Rails, Vue, AWS, React docker, and anything sql - but I've worked with quite a few other stacks professionally.
 My main focus these days is fullstack software development, primarly for Saas-driven businesses.